Understanding National Populism, Deconstruction, and Economic Nationalism

-I don’t expect people to get it fully, but I do expect enough empathy and respect for our country to roll back the rhetoric and focus on the bigger picture.
+I don’t expect everyone to agree, but I do expect enough empathy and respect for our country to roll back the rhetoric and focus on the bigger picture.

 Fox News Has Ruined An Entire Generation with Their Hate and Ignorance.
 You can see how the propaganda war gets heated, the left and right radicalize, and then Communists and Fascists arise.
-This is a naturally occurring phenomena that takes conscious effort to prevent.
+These are naturally occurring phenomena that take conscious effort to prevent.
 America is for me like Athena, meant to protect against this at all costs.
-Let us remember, it is only Trump and Obama, we don’t need to go full tilt here, but this language is feeling really slippery… and the thing is, for me, I think Bannon is smart enough to know most of this.
-Which also means he is smart enough to curb it before it gets more out of hand than it is.
+Let us remember, it is only Trump and Obama, we don’t need to go full tilt here, but this language is feeling really slippery, and the thing is, for me, I think Bannon is smart enough to know most of this.
+This also means he is smart enough to curb it before it gets more out of hand than it is.
 If anti-establishment just means anti-liberal, then that is going to be a hard ideological war to win, historically it has never worked out well.